tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_7.md

 # Storage
 A storage stores and retrieves events and snapshots about any aggregate.

-Storage must ensure transactionality particularly in special cases like when adding events related to multiple aggregates.
+In a strict way storage ensures transactionality particularly in special cases like when adding events related to multiple aggregates.

+In a general sense there is the possibility of supporting storages that don't allow transactionality, and that is the case of the _EventStoreBridge_ (or, in future, Kafa etc..)

 Here the abstract definition of members required for a storage: